 For example, if you made a combined score of 110 points on the assessments, the 110 points will be added to your grade.
 And, if your total on both assessments is greater than 144 points, you will receive even more extra credit points!
-The amount you would receive for scoring above 144 points is equal to the number of points you earn above 144, multiplied by 2 - with a maximum of 180 extra points possible.
-(180 points is equal to 4.5% of the course grade.)
-So, if you received the maximum number points on these exams, you would receive a grand total of 360 bonus points (9% of the course grade), which is almost an entire letter grade!
+So, if you received the maximum number points on these exams, you would receive a grand total of 430 bonus points (10% of the course grade), which is an entire letter grade!
 This is why it's important to do your best on both assessments.